-The festival of colour is just around the corner!
+The festival of colours is just around the corner!
 While Holi symbolises the triumph of good over evil, this festival is traditionally celebrated by playing with colours and water.
 But that's not the only way, Indians all across the country have their own special way of playing this festival, some use flowers, some use colours and some use lathis.
 But the one thing that is common among them all is that food is always at the centre of this festival.
-In the spirit of festivities, why not enjoy classic street snacks that we all love with our friends and family.
-Here we have the recipes of some of the tastiest street snacks that you can enjoy on Holi 2023.
+In the spirit of festivities, why not enjoy classic street snacks that we all love with our friends and family?
+Here we have the recipes for some of the tastiest street snacks that you can enjoy on Holi 2023.

 Gol Gappa, pani puri, puchka or batasha, we may not be able to agree upon the name of this street food delight but we can all agree that Indians love it!
 This humble deep-fried street food snack is like a tangy addiction when filled with yummy goodies and flavoured water and as you go from state to state across India.